 Maintain, or Pay!

 Being a good driver doesn’t necessarily mean you need to actively be good only when behind the wheel.
 It also means focusing on ensuring that your car is roadworthy at all times.
 Both for your sake and the sake of others.
 Proper car maintenance goes a long way.
 There are things that you can do yourself like I’ve talked about in length in the past, but make sure that if you need to go to a professional that you get your car serviced from a credible garage.
-If you’re in London garages like Iverson Tyres can sort things out for you.

 You run a lot of risks by not maintaining your car in a proper state as something simple can then snowball into a problem that will cost a pretty penny.
 Another thing to consider is the reputation of the garage or mechanic that will be working on your car.
 If you don’t do your due diligence then you’ll be out of pocket by having to find someone else to do the work that was botched.